What is Isobutane? (i-Butane) Isobutane Refrigerant

 Isobutane is colourless with a weak petrol odour.

-It is both very flammable and gas/air mixtures can be explosive.
+It is very flammable and gas/air mixtures can be explosive.

 Isobutane vapour (gas) is heavier than air.